Disneyland Resort: Ticket prices

 Approximately 60,000 people visited the park on Disneyland's opening day, July 17, 1955, when park admission was priced at $1 for adults and 50¢ for children.
 This did not include access to rides and other individual attractions; attraction tickets could be purchased separately for 10¢ to 35¢.
 Single attraction tickets were permanently eliminated in June 1982; access to all the park's attractions were included in the price of park admission.

 Admission prices have greatly increased since the gates first opened, due in part to inflation, the continuing construction and renovation of attractions, and the addition of a second theme park, Disney California Adventure.
 As of 17 January 2020, one-day "Park Hopper" tickets, allowing entry to both Disneyland and Disney California Adventure, are priced from $154 to $199 for adults, and from $148 to $191 for children.
 Now in the year 2025, Disneyland ticket prices start at $104 for a one park ticket.
 Visitors can also purchase one-park tickets and multi-day tickets.

 In addition to daily tickets, in 1984 an annual pass (called an "Annual Premium Passport") was introduced granting daily entry for a year at a time for $65 for adults and $49 for children.
-Currently annual passes (now called the "Magic Key") range in price from $399 to $1,339.
+As of October 2025, annual passes (now called the "Magic Key") range in price from $599 to $1,889.